XQSkys/QubeC/README.md

-# QubeC
+# QubeC Alfa/Color/Disco
-A Space Shoter
+A Space Art Shoter
+# If you dont like heavy flashing Animations Please ingnore this  forks of QubeC !
 Inspired from Psalm 111,2:
 DetaMouseQubeC_V_0_2_2_6_Alfa :